Rapinoe, Morgan back for US for World Cup qualifiers

 Twenty-three players were named to the qualifying roster, and three others — Sam Coffey, Carson Pickett and Jaelin Howell — were added to the training camp in advance of a pair of friendlies later this month against Colombia.

-Tobin Heath was also left off the roster, as was Christen Press, who was injured last weekend while playing for Angel City.
+Tobin Heath was also left off the roster, as was Christen Press, who was injured Saturday while playing for Angel City.
+Press said she tore the anterior cruciate ligament in her right knee.

-“Since we were last together in April, we’ve been evaluating a lot of games and hours of video and have had extensive conversations among the coaching staff to arrive at this 26-player roster for the Colombia games and the final 23 for qualifying,” Andonovski said in a statement.
-“As usual, the players don’t make these decisions easy, but we feel this is a roster that can accomplish all of our goals over the four weeks we will be together for what we hope will be seven successful games.”
+In a conference call with reporters, Andonovski said the 33-year-old Press was not included on the roster even before the injury because of competition at the position — including Morgan, Trinity Rodman, Ashley Hatch, Sophia Smith and Mallory Pugh.

+“It’s not easy to be to a forward in the United States right now,” Andonovski said.

-But first the United States plays a pair of matches against Colombia on June 25 in Colorado and June 28 in Sandy, Utah.
+But first the United States will play matches against Colombia on June 25 in Colorado and June 28 in Sandy, Utah.

 The 23-player roster by position with club affiliation: